SmileyJelly/The-Algorhythm/README.md

 # 🧩 Console Sudoku Game (Java)

-Welcome to the Console Sudoku Game — a simple but functional Sudoku puzzle game you can play right in your terminal!
+Welcome to the Console Sudoku Game, a simple but functional Sudoku puzzle game you can play right in your terminal!

 This project features a complete Sudoku puzzle generator and solver built in Java, allowing users to play manually or auto-solve the puzzle at any time.